|IHhS thanks our sponsors |

 - The onset of your excess sweat is earlier than age 25.

 - You have a positive family history.
-(Meaning that other members of your family suffer from similar sweating problems.)
+(Meaning that other members of your family suffer from excessive sweating.)

 - You stop sweating when you're sleeping.